paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

     style SaveVid fill:#a0a0a0,stroke:#111417,stroke-width:2px,color:#111417
 ```

-1.  **Load and Process Assets**:
-    *   The main object (a cabin) is loaded via the core `Load3D` node, then passed to a `LoadMesh` node.
-Its geometry is simplified with `RemeshMesh` and its colors are randomized with `RandomizeColors`.
+The general flow can be simplified as follows:

-    *   Multiple other meshes (a fox, spheres, background walls) are loaded and grouped together using `RenderFormerMeshCombine` nodes.
+1.  **Asset Loading and Preparation**: Multiple meshes are loaded using `LoadMesh` nodes.
+Some may undergo further processing steps like remeshing or color randomization.
-2.  **Combine All Meshes**: All processed and grouped meshes are merged into a final, single `MESH` output using another `RenderFormerMeshCombine` node.
-This master mesh list is the foundation for both the image and video outputs.
+2.  **Scene Composition**: All individual meshes are merged into a single, unified scene using one or more `RenderFormerMeshCombine` nodes.
-3.  **Create Parallel Scenes**:
+3.  **Parallel Pipelines**: The workflow splits into two distinct paths for maximum flexibility:
-    *   **For the Static Image**: The combined mesh, a static `RenderFormerCamera`, and the scene lighting are fed into a `RenderFormerSceneBuilder`.
+    *   **Static Image**: The combined mesh is paired with a static `RenderFormerCamera` and sent to the `RenderFormerSceneBuilder`.
-    *   **For the Video**: The same combined mesh and lighting are used, but this time they are paired with a `CAMERA_SEQUENCE` from a `PHRenderFormerCameraTarget` node.
-These are fed into a `RenderFormerVideoSceneBuilder`.
+    *   **Animated Video**: The same mesh is paired with an animated `CAMERA_SEQUENCE` (from a `PHRenderFormerCameraTarget` node) and sent to the `RenderFormerVideoSceneBuilder`.
-4.  **Render and Save Both Outputs**:
-    *   The static scene is rendered by `RenderFormerGenerator` and saved with `SaveImage`.
-    *   The video scene sequence is rendered by `PHRenderFormerVideoSampler`, converted into a video file with `CreateVideo`, and finally saved with `SaveVideo`.
+4.  **Rendering and Output**: Each pipeline is rendered independently.
+The static image path uses `RenderFormerGenerator` to produce a single image, while the video path uses `PHRenderFormerVideoSampler` to create an image batch, which is then encoded into a video file.

 ---